-On March 27, 2018, District No. 3 and the District adopted a Joint Resolution Regarding Intent to Implement Common Plan of Finance (the Common Finance Plan Resolution), pursuant to which: (i) the District and District No. 3 declared their mutual intent to implement the common plan of finance set forth and approved in the Service Plan to fund or reimburse all or a portion of the capital costs related to the Public Improvements to serve RainDance from the Bonds; and (ii) District No. 3 declared its intent, upon issuance of the Bonds, to transfer all available revenues to the District for the payment of such costs, including amounts owed by the District pursuant to the Reimbursement Agreements (as defined next).
+On March 27, 2018, District No. 3 and the District adopted a Joint Resolution Regarding Intent to Implement Common Plan of Finance (the Common Finance Plan Resolution), pursuant to which: (i) the District and District No. 3 declared their mutual intent to implement the common plan of finance set forth and approved in the Service Plan to fund or reimburse all or a portion of the capital costs related to the public improvements to serve RainDance from District No. 3's bonds; and (ii) District No. 3 declared its intent, upon issuance of its bonds, to transfer all available revenues to the District for the payment of such costs, including amounts owed by the District pursuant to the Reimbursement Agreements (as defined next).

-On December 5, 2019, District No. 2 and the District adopted a Joint Resolution Regarding Intent to Implement Common Plan of Finance (the Common Finance Plan Resolution), pursuant to which: (a) the District and District No. 2 declared their mutual intent to implement the common plan of finance set forth and approved in the Service Plan to fund or reimburse from the Bonds all or a portion of the capital costs related to the Public Improvements to serve RainDance; and (b) District No. 2 declared its intent, upon issuance of the Bonds, to transfer all available proceeds to the District for the payment of such costs, including amounts owed by the District, pursuant to certain Reimbursement Agreement (as defined next).
+On December 5, 2019, District No. 2 and the District adopted a Joint Resolution Regarding Intent to Implement Common Plan of Finance (the Common Finance Plan Resolution), pursuant to which: (a) the District and District No. 2 declared their mutual intent to implement the common plan of finance set forth and approved in the Service Plan to fund or reimburse from District No. 2's bonds all or a portion of the capital costs related to the public improvements to serve RainDance; and (b) District No. 2 declared its intent, upon issuance of its bonds, to transfer all available proceeds to the District for the payment of such costs, including amounts owed by the District, pursuant to certain Reimbursement Agreement (as defined next).

-NOTE 7 AGREEMENTS (CONTINUED)
+NOTE 8 AGREEMENTS (CONTINUED)